esper-io/console_docs/docs/devices-groups/blueprint-settings.md

 The Device mode function enables you to switch a device between Multi-app mode and Kiosk mode.
 When a device is in Multi-app mode, the user can see and use multiple approved apps through the Esper home screen.
 When a device is in Kiosk mode, the device acts as a kiosk, and users can use only one kiosk app.

-Often, provisioning Kiosk-mode devices with additional applications prove to be useful for setup and diagnostics at customer sites.
+Often, onboarding Kiosk-mode devices with additional applications prove to be useful for setup and diagnostics at customer sites.
 Device mode makes it easy to switch out of Kiosk mode to make those applications available for use by a field technician or customer, and then switch back into Kiosk mode when done.
 Use the drop-down for Device Mode to switch between the Mulip-app mode and the Kiosk mode.

 ![](./images/blueprintSettings/2-deviceMode.png)